 2. Mahindra Bolero 2018 Interior

 At its full capacity, the Bolero could accommodate up to seven occupants.
 However, the boot space must be sacrificed to achieve the full occupancy.
-In the front and the second row, there is enough room for legs and knees.
-The second bench gets an armrest to provide passengers with a better comfort.
-But in the foldable third-row seats, occupants may find it quite uncomfortable with a limited space and an unusual layout.
-Obviously, they are more like the additional seats (they even don’t have belts) than proper seats.
-It is advisable that only small-sized people or kids should sit here.
+In the front and the second row, there is enough room for legs and knees, along with generous shoulder room thanks to its boxy exterior design.
+The second bench now gets an armrest to provide rear-seated passengers with added comfort.
+However, the limited space and unusual layout of the third row of seats, continues to be a hindrance.
+Admittedly, these are more like additional seats (they still don’t get seatbelts) rather than proper row seats.
+In developed cities, It is only advisable to be used by kids and that too, not on long journeys, considering the safety aspect.
+Regardless, Bolero’s plying in rural areas will no doubt be able to stuff up to four people in the third row, if not more.

 The interior layout of Mahindra Bolero makes the cabin looks more spacious and bright

-The dashboard which is brought right from the old Bolero displays some basic feature controls of the Bolero.
-Being the highlight of the dashboard, the head-unit with wood finish includes the AC vents and AC controls, AUX and USB input as well as audio controls.
-The audio system support CD player and Bluetooth connectivity.
-Instead of the round pods, the instrument cluster is a slender and modernistic LCD screen presenting the figures.
-Besides, the powerful AC could fill the cabin with fresh air right way.
-The power windows are controlled by the buttons tucked on the centre console, near the brake.
+The dashboard, on the other hand, has been carried over straight from the old Bolero and gets the same basic features and controls of the previous Bolero.
+Being the highlight of the entire dashboard, the head-unit gets a faux-wood finish and houses the AC vents and AC controls, AUX and USB input as well as audio controls.
+The audio system gets a CD player and Bluetooth connectivity rolled into one.
+Instead of the round pods, the instrument cluster is a modern LCD screen with all the dials presented in a neat fashion.
+The power windows are still controlled by the buttons tucked away on the panel above the centre tunnel, near the handbrake.

 The dashboard of the new Bolero Plus is simply-designed

-In term of storage space, the back row area doesn’t give any space for storage except for magazine pockets on the back of the front seat.
-Whereas the front row will get cubbyholes on the doors, cup-holders near the handbrake.
+In terms of storage spaces, the second-row area doesn’t get any space for storage except for magazine pockets on the back of the front seat.
+Whereas the front row gets cubby holes in the door pocket and cup-holders near the handbrake.

-The Bolero Power Plus is granted with an additional set of features which is not available for the standard models, for example, the digital instrument cluster, driver information system, voice messaging system, central locking, keyless entry and a 12V socket.
-But admittedly, the feature package of Mahindra Bolero is not an appealing deal.
+The Mahindra Bolero Power Plus gets an additional set of features which is not available for the standard models.
+These a semi-digital instrument cluster with added driver information, central locking, keyless entry and a 12V socket.
+But admittedly, even that isn’t enough to classify the Bolero as a complete feature package.

 3. Mahindra Bolero 2018 Performance

-The mileage of the Power Plus is claimed to boast a mileage of 15 to 16 kmpl – which is about 5 percent higher than other variants.
-The reason behind this improvement is the use of a micro-hybrid technology which could efficiently save fuel.
+The mileage of the engine in the Power Plus variant claims to return a mileage of 15kmpl to 16 kmpl – which is about 5 percent higher than other variants.
+The reason behind this improvement is the use of a micro-hybrid technology, helping the car to shut off the engine when idling for a long time and get better fuel efficiency.

 Mahindra Bolero is still an iconic off-roader

-The suspension setup is comprised of IFS coil spring and anti-roll bar for the front and elliptical leaf springs for the rear.
-Having a body-on-frame structure, the bolero could handle the small bumps and potholes.
-A little bouncy movement is noticeable.
-Especially at the high speed, the car doesn’t seem to remain comfortable.
-On the bright side, one note-worthy characteristic of the new Bolero is a lower level of NVH due to good insulation, bringing more comfort for the ride.
+The suspension setup comprises of IFS Coilover spring and an anti-roll bar for the front and an elliptical leaf spring setup for the rear.
+It gets a conventional body-on-frame structure, which helps the bolero easily soak up small bumps and potholes.
+While it does feel wallowy around normal city driving conditions, it is even more uncomfortable at at high speeds.
+On the bright side, one noteworthy characteristic of the new Bolero is a lower level of NVH due to better insulation installed on the new Bolero.

 4. Mahindra Bolero 2018 Specs